 Current guidelines recommend cholecystectomy for gallbladder polyps sized 10 mm and greater, although this threshold is lowered when other risk factors are identified.
 The evidence behind this practice is relatively low quality.
 This review identifies current gaps in the available evidence and highlights the necessity for further research to enable better decision making regarding which patients should undergo cholecystectomy, and/or radiological follow-up.

-The gaps in available evidence supporting current guidelines for the treatment of gallbladder polyps are outlined above.
-Taus is the main method of radiographic examination of gallbladder polyps.
-EUS and hrus have shown some prospects as adjuncts to tau, but more work is needed to evaluate the exact role and types of polyps to provide diagnostic accuracy.
-Although polyps of 10 mm and above are more likely to be true polyps, the criterion will omit a large number of true polyps lower than the threshold, and cholecystectomy will be unnecessary when the false polyps are greater than 10 mm.
-Taking the above risk factors into account to reduce the threshold of cholecystectomy will undoubtedly reduce the number of missed polyps below 10 mm, but cholecystectomy will also be performed when not needed.
-No studies have been conducted to assess the impact of following these guidelines, so a larger retrospective and prospective case series is needed to assess the success rate of gallbladder polyps treated according to current guidelines.
+The gaps in the available evidence to support the current guidelines on the management of gallbladder polyps are outlined above.
+TAUS is the current mainstay for radiological investigation of gallbladder polyps.
+EUS and HRUS have shown some promise as an adjunct to TAUS but more work is required to assess the exact role and the category of polyps that they may provide diagnostic accuracy.
+Although polyps of 10 mm and greater are more likely to be true polyps, this cut-off will miss a significant number of true polyps below this threshold and cholecystectomy will also be performed unnecessarily for pseudopolyps when they are greater than 10 mm.
+The factoring in of the risk factors discussed above to lower the threshold for cholecystectomy will no doubt decrease the number of missed true polyps in the under 10 mm category but cholecystectomy will also be performed when it is not required.
+No research has been performed to assess the impact of following these guidelines and therefore larger retrospective and prospective case series need to be performed to assess the success of managing gallbladder polyps as per the current guidelines.
 (1)

 Be sure to eat breakfast

-Drink plenty of boiled water, 2 liters a day
+Drink plenty of boiled water, suggest 2 liters a day

 Eat more dietary fiber food

-Do not eat rich iron foods such as animal liver and blood
+Avoid foods rich in iron such as liver and blood from animal sources.